WJOchman/freeCodeCamp_Certs/college_algebra_with_python/README.md

-mkdir# freeCodeCamp - College Algebra with Python Certificate
+# freeCodeCamp - College Algebra with Python Certificate

 To successfully complete this certification, the following projects must be developed:
 1. Multi-Function Calculator